-Angry at the world and with nothing to lose, the group of callous hijackers force their hostages to draw straws, with the one choosing the longest having to complete an assignment, while the one selecting the short straw awaits their fate.
+Angry at the world and with nothing to lose, a group of callous hijackers force their hostages to draw straws, with the one choosing the longest having to complete an assignment, while the one selecting the short straw awaits their fate if they do not.

 Amongst the captives is Bart Chimay, the son of detective Gilbert Chimay, an ex beat-cop and a seasoned man of brawn.
 With his son in danger, Gilbert will stop at nothing to rescue him.
 But without understanding the language and having never been to America, let alone the brutal tropics of deepest Florida, Gilbert Chimay will need all the help he can get.

 This help comes in the form of Jesse Lacroix and Lita Sahin from the Belgian homicide division, who accompany Chimay in an effort to avert a national catastrophe abroad.
 Supported and guided by local and national law reinforcement, the joint-forces team need to find the prisoners and anarchists before all hell breaks loose!